This post may contain affiliate links. For more information, please read my disclosure policy.

 Sample Subjects and Resources to Use During Morning Time

-Almost any subject can be studied during morning time.
+Almost any subject can be studied during this time.

 Read aloud great literature at the table.
 You’ll be able to read harder material than your children are able to read for themselves.
 As you read you can discuss characters, plot, setting, and foretelling.
 Try reading great literature such as The Lion the Witch and the Wardrobe, A Christmas Carol, or Little House in the Big Woods with your kids.

 Discuss writing assignments together.
 Chat about writing stories, essays, or biographies.
-Have your children journal for a few minutes every morning at the table or simply complete a few lines of copywork.Do math and grammar during morning time.
-Click To Tweet
+Have your children journal for a few minutes every morning at the table or simply complete a few lines of copy work.

 Latin phrases can be memorized or even Latin studied.
-Memoria Press has a lovely Latin Song curriculum titled Lingua Angelica which is perfect for morning time studies.
+Memoria Press has a lovely Latin Song curriculum titled Lingua Angelica.

-Art is wonderful to add into the morning.
-Pull out art supplies or use an art program such as Hodge Podge’s Chalk Pastel tutorials.
+Art is wonderful to add to the morning.
+Pull out art supplies.

 Start with 3 things you find most important.
-For instance music appreciation tends to get skipped in my house.
-That’s a good one for our morning time routine.
+For instance, music appreciation tends to get skipped in my house.
+So that’s a good one for our morning time routine.
 Math virtually never gets skipped.
-So it’s not on my priority list for morning time.
+So it’s not on my priority list.